The Importance of Making a Lasting Power of Attorney (LPA)

 - How and when you want these named people to make these decisions

 When Should I Arrange a Lasting Power of Attorney?

-You cannot make an LPA if you have already lost mental capacity.
-If this occurs, your close relatives and next of kin will have no legal authority to manage your affairs and will have to apply to become a Deputy through the Court of Protection.
+An LPA cannot be made by someone who has already lost mental capacity.
+If this occurs, close relatives and next of kin will have no legal authority to manage that person’s affairs and will have to apply to become a Deputy through the Court of Protection.
 This is a lengthy and expensive process.

 It is much better for both you and your family to have an LPA sooner rather than later.
-It can provide peace of mind for both parties, ensuring that your decisions and affairs will be managed effectively.
-These legally binding documents are recognised by both financial and medical institutions, so you can avoid any access problems and issues can be dealt with quickly.
+It can provide peace of mind for all parties, ensuring that your decisions and affairs will be managed effectively.
+These legally binding documents are recognised by both financial and medical institutions, so you can avoid problems and issues can be dealt with quickly.